NamelessCoder/tweetnews/README.md

 ### How does it work?

-By connecting to the Twitter REST API using the third party PHP library "CodeBird" (thanks a bunch to `mynetx` for that one!)
+By connecting to the Twitter REST API using the third party PHP library "CodeBird" (thanks a bunch to `mynetx` for that one!).

+Currently uses Flux for quick access to triggers on record saving hooks - a future (non-beta) version will remove this dependency.

 ### Where does it work?